d3borah/debs_learning_spark/README.md

 ### RDD creation and transformations

 * .wholeTextFile()
-  * *Whole file loaded at once.*
+  * *Upon action or node loss, whole file loaded at once.*
 * .textFile()
-  * *Loads only the necessary lines from file.*
+  * *Upon action or node loss, loads only the necessary lines from file.*
 * .parallelize()
-  * *Rather than load a file, parallelize a collection in your driver program.
+  * *Upon action or node loss, parallelize a collection in your driver program.
 Must fit in memory on one machine.*

 ### Actions